 Westminster College is committed to promoting environmental awareness and education.
 The Environmental Center supports many services and student-led initiatives that educate the community and make the campus environmentally friendly.
-And, there are many sustainable features of Westminster's campus including solar arrays, gardens, and a LEED® Platinum-certified building.
+Westminster's campus has many sustainable features, including solar arrays, gardens, and a LEED® Platinum-certified building.

-Westminster repeatedly receives recognition for its campus-wide sustainability efforts, including receiving a Sustainability Tracking, Assessment, and Rating System (STARS) silver rating multiple times.
+- A Sustainability Tracking, Assessment, and Rating System (STARS) silver rating